 Personally, I’ll take solid gameplay over graphics every day of the week.
 My reasoning being that gameplay and control honestly affect the quality of play more.
 Graphics go a long way, along with sound, to help with setting and theming, but it’s ultimately tight gameplay and good controls that make or break an experience.
 It does not matter how well the stage is set if you cannot move about it competently, after all.

 Some games have gotten undue criticism for their graphics, though.
-Fallout 4 is a great example.
-Good gameplay, great setting, and fans unhappy because it did not look as top of the line as they thought it should.
+Fallout 4 is a great example that we keep coming back to all these years later because it had good gameplay and a great setting, however fans were unhappy because it did not look as top of the line as they thought it should.
 This was a small contingent of fans, but they were still there.

 Realism Versus Fantasy

 All that being said, I’m not trying to change anyone’s personal tastes, just voicing some thoughts.
 If you’re starting to wonder at the same, though, get out and try something else.
 Play that indie game with 8-bit graphics.
-Go jump on tree sized mushrooms.
-Look at a game’s control scheme and playability before you look at its graphics.
-Above all else, go play some games and have some fun.
+Go jump on tree-sized mushrooms.
+Don’t get too caught up on whether game A looks better than game B, or whether game C looks like a next-gen title, or what have you.